-Pupils will be searched where there are reasonable grounds for suspecting that they are in possession of a prohibited item as set out in appendix 3.
+Pupils will be searched where there are reasonable grounds for suspecting that they are in possession of a prohibited item.
 They can be searched on the school premises or if elsewhere where the member of staff has lawful control or charge of the pupil. e.g. on a school trip.
 The law protects members of staff from liability in any proceedings brought against them for any loss of, or damage to, any item they have confiscated, provided they have acted lawfully, and have dealt with the confiscated items in line with the procedures.